SpaceVim/SpaceVim/docs/documentation.md

 The minor mode area can be toggled on and off with `SPC t m m`

 Unicode symbols are displayed by default.
-Setting the variable `g:spacevim_statusline_unicode_symbols` to 0 in your custom configuration file will display ASCII characters instead (may be useful in terminal if you cannot set an appropriate font).
+Add `statusline_unicode_symbols = false` to your custom configuration file, statusline will display ASCII characters instead (may be useful in terminal if you cannot set an appropriate font).

 The letters displayed in the statusline correspond to the key bindings used to toggle them.